Table of Contents

 Other examples:

-Maybe we are interested to load a style or a script in our embedding page, as soon as the bot loads, and trigger it whenever we want with a code block.
+With Landbot Integrations, you can, for example, load a style or a script in your embedding page as soon as the bot loads and trigger it whenever you want with a code block.

-Here is how you can add such script tag:
+Here is how you can add such a script tag:

 <script>